didiersmith/marys-maidens/temp.md

 The defeated old lady shuffled out his door.

 Tyler leaned back in his chair and breathed a sigh of relief.
-Fuck, what a day.
-Nurses.
-Hayley and Elizabeth.
-What next?
+Fuck, what a morning.

 ## 4. Finnigan's Roadhouse